-Our PREVENT Action Plan can be found here
+Our PREVENT Action Plan and Policy can be found here

 Promoting British values at Chasetown Community School